lakshmikanthgv3/Edureka/README.md

 # Edureka
 This my first Repository
-this is my first commit
+this is my first commit.
+thank you.